 In Ohio, a sentencing judge has the unique power to grant early release from prison under certain circumstances and conditions.
 The governing statute is Ohio Revised Code section 2929.20.
 In Ohio, it is called "Judicial Release" ("Judicial" or "J.R.") and has been in existence since July 1, 1996.
 Prior to 1996, it was called Shock or Super Shock Probation.

-The general rule is that a 5th degree and 4th degree felony offender can petition for judicial release between the 30th day and the 90th day from the time the offender reaches prison, not from the date of sentencing.
+The general rule is that a 5th degree and 4th degree felony offender can petition for judicial release between the 30th and 90th day of the offender's imprisonment, not from the date of sentencing.
 For 1st, 2nd, and 3rd degree felony offenders, the motion can be filed 180 days after the offender has entered prison, not from the date of sentencing.

 The Nuances of the Judicial Release Statute are as follows:

-If consecutive sentences are ordered for multiple counts, the time for filing the motion for Judicial Release is calculated from the time the offender reaches the state prison to serve the entire sentence.
-The consecutive sentences do not effect calculation of time for Judicial Release.
+- If consecutive sentences are ordered for multiple counts, the time for filing the motion for Judicial Release is calculated from the time the offender reaches the state prison to serve the entire sentence.
+The consecutive sentences do not affect the calculation of time for Judicial Release.

 Now, if the offender is sentenced on a mandatory prison term crime, the time to calculated the filing of the motion for Judicial Release does not start until the offender has served all of the mandatory prison time.
 If an offender receives a sentence beyond the mandatory minimum time, it is our professional opinion that the time to file starts after the mandatory minimum time expires.